 We cover this in more detail in our hiking from Zermatt guide.

-This hike takes you to the summit of Breithorn, an altitude of 4,164m.
+This hike takes you to the summit of Breithorn, at an altitude of 4,164m.

 It’s rare to be able to walk to the top of a 4,000-metre mountain with so little effort.
-Breithorn is the perfect way for first-timers to get an idea of what it is like to trek in high Alpine ice.
+Breithorn is the perfect way for first-timers to get a sense of what it is like to trek in high-Alpine ice.

 The trail begins at Klein Matterhorn (Matterhorn Glacier Paradise cable car station).
 It ascends just over 400 m to the glaciated summit.